rsksmart/RSKIPs/IPs/RSKIPxxxx.md

 ## Motivation

-Currently the bitcoin fees (satoshis x byte) used to create peg-out transactions are established by a threshold of 2 out of 3 keys.
-The use of these keys require high security procedures.
-Bitcoin fees can vary rapidly,  and we can't expect the key holders to sign and send messages to the bridge to update fees several times a day.
-First, we wan't to either remove or increase the number of voters.
-Second, we don't want the voting keys to be in hot storage.
-This proposals does not tackle the core problem of computing the bitcoin fees in a decentralized way, but instead proposes a mechanism for users to bump the fees of a peg-out transaction that has already been generated, in case it gets stuck by fast rising fee prices.
-To achieve this goal, a several methods are added to the bridge.
+Currently the bitcoin fees (satoshis x byte) used to create Bitcoin peg-out transactions are established by a threshold of 2 out of 3 keys.
+The use of these keys requires high security procedures.
+Bitcoin fees can vary rapidly over hours,  and we can't expect the key holders to sign and send messages to the bridge to update fees several times a day.
+We would like, if possible, to remove the need to vote.
+If this is not possible, then to increase the number of voters, to, for example, all pegnatories.
+However, the first idea is technically challenging, and the second, requires frequent fee update messages from all pegnatories.

+This proposals does not tackle the core problem, but instead proposes a mechanism for users to bump the fees of a peg-out transaction that previously signed, in case it has stuck in the memory pool by fast rising transaction fee prices.
+To achieve this goal, several methods are added to the bridge.
 In two of these methods, the user must transfer RBTC to the bridge to be used as additional Bitcoin transaction fees.